-Have you or has someone you know had an accident involving a garage door?
-We hope not but unfortunately garage door accidents do happen.
+Have you or someone you know had an accident involving a garage door?
+We hope not but unfortunately, garage door accidents do happen.
 What type of accidents do we see most commonly?
 Could they have been prevented?

-Second on the list would be a door off the tracks as a result of something mistakenly or carelessly left in the track.
-While today’s automatic opener systems have several built in safety systems, an item such as a broom handle or shovel handle left leaning in a door track will stop one side of the door from descending often causing the door to come off the tracking and in worst cases fall out of the tracks and land on the floor or the top of the car.
+The second on the list would be a garage door off the tracks as a result of something mistakenly or carelessly left on the track.
+While today’s automatic opener systems have several built-in safety systems, an item such as a broom handle or shovel handle leaning in a garage door track will stop one side of the door from descending often causing the door to come off the tracking and in worst cases fall out of the tracks and land on the floor or the top of the car.

-Third might be hitting the door jamb or the door tracking with a vehicle.
-In other words, the door is fully open as it should be but for some reason the wheels get turned and bang!
-This can result in anywhere from minor to major damage dependent upon how severely the jamb or tracking is hit.
+The third most common accident that we come across is hitting the door jamb or the door tracking with a vehicle.
+In other words, the door is fully open as it should be but for some reason, the wheels get turned and bang!
+This can result in anywhere from minor to major damage dependent upon how severely the jamb or tracking was hit.

 Occasionally we find someone has hit the door from the outside.
 This can be a result of a slippery driveway, forgetting to put the car in park or stepping on the gas instead of the brake.
 These accidents usually result in the door being ‘totaled’ and often a bit more damage to the vehicle.

-Overhead Door Company of Central Jersey has been serving the New Jersey since 1972.
-Our adept team of supertechs are always available to provide top notch repairs, installation, replacement and maintenance for your residential garage doors; Carriage House Garage Door, Traditional Steel Garage Door, Traditional Wood Garage Door and Contemporary Garage Door.
+Overhead Door Company of Central Jersey has been serving the Central Jersey area since 1972.
+Our adept team of Supertechs are always available to provide top-notch repairs, installation, replacement and maintenance for your residential garage doors.